Yhawaz/Yhawaz.github.io/README.md

 ### SnorOS
 *Hobby Proj*

-I wrote a kernel for a 32-bit x86 monolothic single-tasking operating system in C. It has working interrupts, VGA drivers, and keyboard drivers all written by me.
-I used GRUB 2 as the bootloader, and used bootstrap assembly when I needed to.
+I wrote a kernel for a 32-bit x86 monolothic single-tasking operating system in C.I used GRUB 2 as the bootloader, and used bootstrap assembly when I needed to.
 The main motivation behind doing this was to flex my C skills, but also to learn how operating systems and the interconnect between machine code and software works.

-So far it's been a really educational project, since any tutorial on writing an OS aren't great so the main way to learn is by reading the Intel docs, and learning a lot of theory yourself.
+So far it has working interrupts, VGA drivers, and keyboard drivers all written by me.
+It also has a working driver for interacting with the ports on the PIC controller.So far it's been a really educational project, since any tutorial on writing an OS aren't great so the main way to learn is by reading the Intel docs, and learning a lot of theory yourself.
 I hope to write an actually interactable UI soon.
  - dates: June 2024-Present
  - code: [github.com/yhawaz/snorOs](https://github.com/yhawaz/snorOs)